devopology/metrics-exposition-plugin/README.md

 ### BASIC authentication configuration

-The password required for BASIC authentication is in an encrypted salted format.
+The password required for BASIC authentication is in a salted hashed format.

-Use the BASH script `./generate-salted-password.sh` to generate a salted password / configuration value
+Use the BASH script `./generate-hasheed-password.sh` to generate a salted hashed password (configuration value)

 __NOTES__